FREQUENTLY ASKED QUESTIONS ABOUT MASSAGGIO GALORE:

 Q: So, do you like being a masseuse, then?

 A: Arrrrggghhhhh!
-Oh, how that word cuts me to the quick.
+Oh, how that word cuts me to the quick!

-That's my pet peeve.
-I prefer when people call me a Massage Therapist, or an LMP (Licensed Massage Practitioner).
+Call me a Massage Therapist, or an LMP (Licensed Massage Practitioner).
 Call me a "masseur", if you really must.
 But a "masseuse" is a girl.
 (In fact, even female LMPs usually don't like being called masseuses, because it harkens back to a day when everyone thought massage was a skeezy and lascivious profession.)